-In addition to the above priorities, the People’s Life Fund favors projects serving the Northern California area, and small organizations with annual budgets of less than $200,000.
+In addition to the above priorities, the People’s Life Fund favors small organizations with annual budgets of less than $200,000.
 Preference will be given to groups that challenge privilege and injustice and are led by the same constituencies that are being served.
-In 2013 we are giving special priority to groups that are working in the areas of Youth, Economic and Racial Justice and Environmental Sustainability.
 The PLF does not fund the same organization two years in a row, and gives preference to groups that have not recently received funding.

-Applications will be accepted between March 1–22, 2013, with final decisions made by late March.
+Applications will be accepted between February 10–March 15, 2014, with final decisions made by late March.
 Grants will be awarded on the evening of April 15th at a public tax day event.
 Groups receiving a PLF grant are required to receive the check, in person, at our granting ceremony, and to list the PLF among their funders as: War Taxes Redirected by People’s Life Fund.

-Applications are screened and grants are made by any members of the PLF who choose to attend meetings in February and March of each year [in 2012, the PLF account did not earn enough to warrant grants, so we’re saving up extra for this year].
-Any person who, in the past two years, has made a contribution to category C or has had a positive balance in category B is a member of the PLF.
+Applications are screened and grants are made by any members of the PLF who choose to attend meetings in February and March of each year.
+Any person who, in the past two years, has made a contribution to category C or has had a positive balance in category B is considered a member of the PLF.
 In addition, one may become a member of the Fund by volunteering time or resources to the work of the Fund.
 Granting decisions are made by consensus of the members involved.
 An informal evaluation on the use of PLF grants by recipient organizations is made after an appropriate time by the recipient and the PLF.

 Loans are made on a limited basis from the People’s Life Fund to organizations whose overall purpose is to provide human services or aid to low-income persons, to promote nonviolent action or education, and/or to promote alternative economic projects and relationships.